about

 What was your first job in finance?

-In college I interned for a company that billed itself as a financial planner.
+In college I interned for a company that labeled itself a financial planner.
 Unfortunately they were insurance and annuity salesmen claiming to be financial advisors.
 They were going so far as to prioritize which product to sell based on the commission it paid.
 Disillusioned, I left the industry to work in tech.